 How to take Care of Horses

-If you are thinking of buying a horse or if you already have a few of them, knowing how to take of them is an essential part of your ownership responsibility.
+If you are thinking of buying a horse or if you already have a few of them, knowing how to take care of them is an essential part of your ownership responsibility.
 Whether you own a horse as a pet or for show or sport, there's no substitute for providing proper equine care.
-When your transport your horse or pony make sure it is securely tethered and have taken out horsebox insurance.
+When you transport your horse or pony make sure it is securely tethered, also check that your

-Horses are huge strong animals which are typically hardy.
+Horses are strong animals which are typically hardy.
 They make great companions or pets, but they do require proper attention and regular maintenance.
-These animals are sociable and they interact with their owners and/or handlers, as well as other animals that live with them.
+These animals are sociable, and they interact with their owners and/or handlers, as well as other animals that live with them.

 It can also be costly to take care of a horse, that's why not everyone owns them.
 If you are one of the new horse owners out there, make sure that you have enough horse supplies such as those used for feeding, watering, daily activities, and veterinary products which you can use at home.

 Horses typically require an indoor area for rest and protection, and an outdoor area for feeding and exercise.
 These animals require shade during the hot summer months and protection from the cold during the winter months and other natural elements.

 There are different types of shelters that come in a variety of sizes and shapes, but the most common are barns and horse stalls which can keep horses indoors.
 Trees, shade coverings, and simple four-post sheds are great for temporary outdoor shelters and feeding time.

 Other things to consider: